 There are 60 encodings to choose from.

-If you have large number of files to convert you can do it using the batch processing feature.
+If you have many files to convert you can do it using the batch processing feature.